kinkou/invaders_finder/README.md

 4 - --o- o--
 ```

-If the resulting similarity is above a certain threshold, we will assume that we have detected an invader to a certain degree of probability and print out the coordinates, the similarity index and the subsample for the radar operator.
+If the resulting similarity is above a certain threshold, we will assume that we have detected an invader and print out the coordinates of the subsample within the radar sample data, the similarity index and the subsample 'image', for the radar operator to decide whether he/she should shoot lasers at it or not.

 ## Dealing with the edge cases
-When we get a subsample where only a part of an invader is seen, we will need to cut the edges of an invader pattern so that it would correspond to the subsample:
+When we take a subsample where only a part of an invader is seen, we need to 'cut off' a part of an invader pattern so that the comparison would be made between the corresponding strings:

 ```
 Subsample      Adjusted pattern